naashraya/music-player/README.md

 Prerequisites

--C++ Compiler: Ensure you have a C++17 or newer compiler installed.
+- C++ Compiler: Ensure you have a C++17 or newer compiler installed.

 - SFML Library: Download and install the SFML library from SFML's official website.